tinmarino/try/README.md

 * To try or not to try, dont make that question, just try
 * The only failure is not trying

+# Ideas

+* Disfrasarse
+* Musica de fondo, at once upon a time

 # Examples

 * Put print at every line